Arora

+Their traditional occupations were shopkeeping, petty-business and moneylending in late pre-colonial and colonial times and even as of 2009 many were prominent shopkeepers in Punjab.

 Historically, the Arora section of the Khatri community had been principally found in West Punjab, in the districts to the south and west of Lahore.
 Scott Cameron Levi, believes that they are a "sub-caste of the Khatris".

-After Partition of India, Punjabis who migrated from erstwhile West Punjab were mostly Khatris and Aroras.
-Studies reveal that "Arora Khatri, Bedi, Ahluwalia etc. are some of the important castes among the Punjabis".
+After the partition of India, Punjabis who migrated from erstwhile West Punjab were mostly Khatris and Aroras.
+Studies reveal that "Arora Khatri, Bedi, Ahluwalia, etc. are some of the important castes among the Punjabis".

+Divisions in Sikh traditions

+Per Sikhism, the Arora are divided into four territorial groups: the Uttarādhīs from the north, the Ḍakhaṇās from the south, the Dāhrās from the West and the Sindhīs, from Sindh.
+The Dāhrās and Ḍakhaṇās are sometimes classed as one groups.

+History

+Origin

+Aror is the ancestral town of the Arora community.
+Little is known about the city's history prior to the Arab invasion in the 8th century CE.

+The Sauvira Kingdom was an ancient kingdom of the lower Indus Valley mentioned in Late Vedic literature.
+Roruka (Aror), capital of the Sauvira Kingdom, is mentioned as an important trading center in early Buddhist literature.
+In the Chachnamah, members of the Brahman group were noted in the city of Aror.
+Aror was the capital of the Arora dynasty, which was followed by the Rai dynasty and then the Brahman dynasty.

+In 711, Aror was captured by the army of Umayyad general Muhammad ibn al-Qasim.

-Mughal decline and Afghan Revival
+Mughal decline and Afghan revival

-On 13 April 1752, Lahore and Multan of Punjab were ceded to Ahmad Shah Durrani after the fall of Kaura Mal in the battlefield and retreat of Adina Beg.
+On 13 April 1752, Lahore and Multan in Punjab were ceded to Ahmad Shah Durrani after the fall of Kaura Mal in the battlefield and retreat of Adina Beg.
 Afghanistan was the conduit for the trade between Central Asia and India.
 Grain trade in Afghanistan was in the hands of the Hindu Punjabi Arora/Khatris.
 Reportedly, they gave loans to the Durrani rulers to carry out military expeditions in India.
 Moreover, the disappointed princes of India "encouraged Zaman Shah Durrani to invade the subcontinent and overthrow the British" in 1798.

 To restrict the Afghans in Punjab, Hindu Diwan Kaura Mal Arora "died while fighting against the army of Ahmed Shah Durrani on March 6, 1752".
 He was the Governor of Multan and had also served as the Minister of Lahore twice.
 Earlier, he led the Lahore Darbar and "made a joint-attack on Multan in 1749", along the Sikhs led by Jassa Singh.
 Post his victory over Multan, "Diwan Kaura Mall was given the title of Maharaja Bahadur" by the Mughals.

-Prior to the British colonial rule, Aroras were one the three main money-lending castes of Punjab.
-The Aroras were often subjected to oppression and humiliation by peasant communities in muslim-dominated areas of Punjab.
-Socially discriminatory laws were also passed against them.
-According to Sugata Bose, it was only "'when British rule freed him from restraint and armed him with the power of the law ... [that] he became as oppressive as he had been submissive'".
-Their traditional occupations were shopkeeping and moneylending in late pre-colonial and colonial times and even as of 2009 many were prominent shopkeepers in Punjab.
+Prior to the British colonial rule, Aroras were one of the three main money-lending castes of Punjab.
+The Aroras were often subjected to humiliation by peasant communities of Punjab.
+They could not wear a turban and only granted permission to ride on a donkey.

-British Colonial Era
+The Aroras were often good farmers, and also engaged in metalworking, goldsmithery, and weaving.